-Creative marketing communications firm Bozell received 12 industry awards at the 2019 American Marketing Association (AMA) Omaha Pinnacle Awards on Wednesday.
-Twelve represents a tie for most awarded agency or company.
+Creative marketing communications firm Bozell received 9 industry awards, including two Pinnacles, at the 2020 American Marketing Association (AMA) Omaha Pinnacle Awards on Monday.
 A complete list of awards won are as follows:

 Sorry, millennials, your reign is over.
 Alas, it was short-lived, and we’ll always remember you for your avocado toast, but a new generation stepped up to the plate: Generation Z. Gen Z, born between 1995 and 2015, grew up in the Internet age.
 They think mail has always been digital and video chats were second nature to them even before COVID-19.
 They are confident, empathetic, diverse, independent and adaptable.
 And, even though many of them may only be kids, they know the power of their own voice and are compelled to use it when they feel wrongs are happening in the world.

 Ever wonder why your ads are not converting as much as you’d like?
 Or why your visitors are not staying on your website for very long?
 In this episode, senior UI/UX designer Justin Henriksen explains why it doesn’t matter how great your advertising is if you’re not thinking through the UI and UX on the other side of the ad.
 He helps us understand the difference between the two, as well as how both should work together to create a “holistic customer journey” that will support your business objectives and keep your customers happy.